What’s this all about then?

 Everyone.
 The process has been made as simple as possible.
 In most cases you can see a rider’s numberboard, and it’s simply a case of tapping that information in, hitting enter, and then the next photo comes up.
 Once you get the hang of it you can easily do 30+/minute - more if you have burst shots as you can tag a whole burst in one go.
 Additionally if you can’t see the board but recognise the rider you can use their name, or you can even try their sponsor if you recognise the kit and think the name will come to you once you see who rides for them.

 In an ideal world, the photographer would tag every photo.
 In reality its too much work for one person.
-As an ex-race-photographer myself I’ve been down this route, and I know that initial enthuasim leads to tagging burnout after a few races!
+As an ex-event-photographer myself I’ve been down this route, and I know that initial enthuasim leads to tagging burnout after a few events!

 How do the riders find their photos once tagged?